marshalltc/spparks/data/README.txt

-This folder serves as a container for the program to deposit all the various types of data it creates including
+This folder serves as a container for the images produced by the software.
+To create a gif out of these images simply type 'convert -delay 0.01 image*.ppm movie.gif'